YaBoiSwayZ/Discord-Channel-IDs-Dumper/README.md

 ```

 ## Interaction with Discord API
-This script uses Discord's API through the `discord.py` library to fetch the following data:
+ Again, uses Discord's API through the `discord.py` library to fetch the following data:
 - **Direct Messages (DM) Channels**: Every private conversation the user has, including any open DM channels.
 - **Guild Channels**: All channels from every server (guild) the user is part of.